data-gymnasia/courses/content/intro-data-pipeline/content.md

       .item(data-error="overfit" style="width: 600px"): img(src="images/overfit.svg")
       .item(style="width: 600px"): img(src="images/justright.svg")

 The advantage of the first model is that it's very [[simple|complicated]].
-However, the $y$ values for these data were in fact generated as twice the square of the corresponding $x$ value plus an independent integer selected uniformly at random from $\\{-80,-79,\ldots,79,80\\}$.
+However, (spoiler alert!) the $y$ values for the data points were in fact generated as twice the square of the corresponding $x$ value plus an independent integer selected uniformly at random from $\\{-80,-79,\ldots,79,80\\}$.
 The step of squaring the $x$ value produces some curviness which is not captured by the straight line.
 We say that this model is **underfit**: it doesn't match the data well enough because it too simple.

 ---
 > id: step-overfit